California's Message To Hospitals: Shape Up Or Lose 'In-Network' Status

 In this case,"low-risk" is defined as a healthy, first-time mom who has carried the single fetus with its head down, all the way to full term — now defined as 39 weeks gestation.

-Medi-Cal, the state health program for low-income residents, CalPERS, the retirement program for state employees, and the Pacific Business Group on Health, which represents self-insured employers are also calling on hospitals to improve their quality measures.
+Medi-Cal, the state health program for low-income residents, CalPERS, the retirement program for state employees, and the Pacific Business Group on Health, which represents self-insured employers, are also calling on hospitals to improve their quality measures.

 Together, these groups pay for the health care of 16 million Californians, or 40 percent of the state, which gives them substantial leverage with hospitals.

-But only Covered California is telling hospitals that if don't play by the rules, they'll be benched.
+But only Covered California is telling hospitals that if they don't play by the rules, they'll be benched.

 "It's probably the boldest move we've seen in maternity care ever," says Leah Binder, CEO of the Leapfrog Group, a Washington, D.C.-based nonprofit that rates hospitals on quality.